 Each of our team members has a core set of hours they work.
 We have mills and plants that run 24/7.
 When we get to work in the morning, we check for fires before anything else.
 My team’s responsibility is tier 1 and tier 2 support, from helpdesk issues to major network problems happening onsite.
 Their first task is to check the ticket queue, making sure everything is going well.

-We also have a daily standup.
+Our team also has a daily standup.
 We report on the daily progress of ongoing projects.
-We have over 100 projects in action right now, and that’s outside the ticket queue.
+And we have over 100 projects in action right now, and that’s outside the ticket queue.
 That’s across all 22 sites that I help support.
 These situations change daily, so I check in every day to see where we need to adjust.

 It’s a lot of triage work.
 I’m in a lot of meetings, interfacing with controllers and GMs at the facilities.
 Hearing from them, communicating a lot of project work, giving status updates, and seeing where we’re at.